Best Mint Alternatives in 2026 After the Shutdown

 The best time to set up a new budgeting system is right now.
 Download your most recent bank statement PDF, create a free account, and see your spending breakdown in under a minute.
 No bank login required, no credit card needed.

 Learn more about budget apps that don't require bank login or see how spending tracking works without Plaid.
+If you bank in the UAE with Emirates NBD, ADCB, or another local bank, see our Emirates NBD statement analyzer guide for UAE-specific setup instructions.